-The past medical history is also important to assess the risk factors for peripheral vascular disease or narrowing of the arteries.
-These include smoking, high blood pressure, high cholesterol, and diabetes.
-This may give direction to explore ischemic bowel as the cause for colitis.
+The health-care professional also will take a past medical history to assess the risk factors for peripheral vascular disease (narrowing of the arteries), for example, smoking, high blood pressure, high cholesterol, and diabetes.
+These risk factors are important in exploring ischemic bowel as the cause for colitis.

 Must Read Articles Related to Colitis